ut-ras/ras_site_old/competitions/robotathon.md

 ### First General Meeting

-  RAS’s first general meeting, which will cover Robotathon and everything we do as a student org at the University of Texas at Austin will be Tuesday, August 30th, at 7:00PM in ECJ 1.202.
+  RAS’s first general meeting, which covered Robotathon and everything we do as a student org at the University of Texas at Austin was held on Tuesday, August 30th, at 7:00PM in ECJ 1.202.

 ### UT RAS